 50% Less Bleeding

 Pre-clinical trials indicate that plasminogen-depleted plasma obtained by using the PlasFree ClaerPlasma filtration device reduces the amount of bleeding by more than 50%.

-The company has successfully completed open label phase of a clinical trial evaluating the safety and efficiency of ClearPlsama on upper gastrointestinal bleeding patients in Israel.
-We found efficacy indications using ClearPlasma on those bleeding patients which was demonstrated by reducing the time of bleeding, decreasing the number of platelets units needed for halting the bleeding, and finally in 2 out 5 patients, ClearPlasma helped reduce the hospitalization time.
-No adverse events or thromboembolic event were found using our technology.
-In parallel, the company is performing a multi-center clinical study (Italy and Czech-Republic with overall 50 patients) double blind randomized in upper gastrointestinal bleeding and already enrolled 10 patients.
-All sites report positive feedback on the use of the device and the simplicity to integrate it with their systems.
-In addition, to the upper GI clinical study the company is initiating a clinical study evaluating ClearPlasma efficiency in cardiac operations.
-This clinical study will be used as part of the approval needed for the FDA and for promotion activities in Europe.
+The company has successfully completed open-label phase of a clinical trial evaluating the safety and efficiency of ClearPlsama on upper gastrointestinal bleeding patients in Israel.
+We found efficacy indications using ClearPlasma on those bleeding patients which were demonstrated by reducing the time of bleeding, decreasing the number of platelets units needed for halting the bleeding, and finally, in 2 out of 5 patients, ClearPlasma helped reduce the hospitalization time.
+No adverse events or thromboembolic events were found using our technology.

 ClearPlasma™ was tested in several animal models with massive bleeding